wp-plugins/orbisius-child-theme-creator/readme.txt

 This plugin allows you to quickly create child themes from any theme that you have currently installed on your site/blog.
 It also creates rtl.css if exists in the parent theme.

-We have launched a **FREE** service that allows you to setup a test/sandbox WordPress site in seconds.
-No technical knowledge is required.
-Join today and test themes and plugins before you actually put them on your live site.
-For more info go to:
-<a href="http://qsandbox.com/?utm_source=orbisius-child-theme-creator&utm_medium=readme&utm_campaign=product" target="_blank" title="Free Test/Sandbox WordPress Site">http://qsandbox.com</a>

 = Child Theme Creator Features =
 * Create a theme with a click of a button
 * Never forget what files to copy and what to skip when creating child themes.